meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 Since we don't want to type in disk routines on every boot, we need to include a way to run source code loaded from disk.
-A filesystem would be its own beast, but FORTH tradition has a minimalistic solution: the disk is simply divided into 1 KiB blocks, in which source code is stored, formatted as 16 lines of 64 characters.
+A filesystem would be its own beast, but Forth tradition has a minimalistic solution: the disk is simply divided into 1 KiB blocks, in which source code is stored, formatted as 16 lines of 64 characters.
 Then `load ( blknum -- )` will execute the block with the specified number.